ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 For more information about authorizations, see [Using authorizations to grant access between services](/docs/account?topic=account-serviceauth).

 If you set up service authorizations incorrectly, the backup service cannot create the backup policies.
-For more information, see the troubleshooting topic [Backup policy not created due to incorrect authorizations](/docs/vpc?topic=vpc-baas-troubleshoot&interface=ui#baas-ts-3).
+For more information, see the troubleshooting topic [What causes the service authorization error when I try to create a backup policy?](/docs/vpc?topic=vpc-baas-ts-3)
 {: note}

 ## Creating authorization policies in the console